nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 Choose your profiling case carefully, making sure:
 * it runs in a short time.
 Due to a possible large overhead from MAP (especially for tracing experiments), the program could run significantly slower than normal.
+* but the run time should not be too short as this could affect the accuracy of the sampling statistics
 * ensure the test case is representative of a production run

 **Note:** keep in mind, that with shortened computation time, the initialisation and finalisation steps may become dominant.